PrasannaRaj22/Driver-Sleep-Detection/README.md

 # Driver-sleep-Detection
-his project implements a Driver Sleep and Drowsiness Detection System using an Arduino, a camera (webcam), and Python.
+This project implements a Driver Sleep and Drowsiness Detection System using an Arduino, a camera (webcam), and Python.
 The system is designed to monitor a driver’s face and detect signs of drowsiness or sleep.
 If the driver is detected to be drowsy or asleep, an alert is triggered via a buzzer and LED connected to an Arduino.
 This is a basic system to help improve road safety by preventing accidents caused by driver fatigue.
 Components Used:

     Arduino (Uno or any compatible board)